hl7au/au-fhir-base/input/pagecontent/terminology.md

 See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-systems.html) for a complete discussion on code systems and a list of code system names used in FHIR.
 Most code systems used in this guide are defined in the base FHIR specification.

-The following code systems are used in the value sets listed above.
+The following code systems are referenced by the value sets listed above.

-<p><strong>Column attribute descriptions are as follows:</strong></p>
+<p>Column attribute descriptions are as follows:</p>
 <ul>
   <li><strong>CodeSystem:</strong> The title of a code system.</li>
   <li><strong>ValueSet where used:</strong> The value set(s) that reference the code system.</li>